yjl9903/Jmtrace/README.md

 .\gradlew build fatJar
 ```

-For Windows users, you can add current directory in your PATH environment variable.
+For Windows users, you can add current directory to your PATH environment variable.
 Also, you can add the following config to your PowerShell `$PROFILE` file (like `.bashrc` in Linux).
 It will also register the command `jmtrace` globally.

 ```powershell
 Set-Alias -Name jmtrace -Value "path\to\jmtrace\jmtrace.ps1"
 ```

+For Linux / MacOS users, you can `path/to/jmtrace/bin` direcotry to to your PATH environment variable.

 ## Usage